-The increase in glycolysis activates the enzyme fructose 1, 6 diphosphatase which activates the pentose phosphate pathway liberating NADPH.
+The increase in glycolysis activates the enzyme fructose 1,6-diphosphatase which activates the pentose phosphate pathway liberating NADPH.
 This increases NOX activity generating free radical stress and H2O2.
-Free radical stress is related to insulin resistance.
-Insulin resistance is related to autoimmunity.
-Free radicals can activate NFKB producing immune activation and autoimmune disease.
+Free radical stress is related to insulin resistance and metabolic syndrome X. Free radicals can activate NFKB producing immune activation and autoimmunity in metabolic syndrome-type 2 diabetes mellitus, CVA and CAD.
 Free radicals can open the mitochondrial PT pore, produce release of cyto C and activate the caspase cascade.
-This produces mitochondrial dysfunction, free radical generation and immune activation important in autoimmunity.
-The free radicals can activate NMDA receptor.
-NMDA excitotoxicity can contribute to autoimmunity by immune activation.
-Free radicals can activate NFKB producing immune activation.
+This produces metabolic syndrome-type 2 diabetes mellitus, CVA and CAD.
 Free radicals can produce HDAC inhibition and HERV generation.
-The encapsulation of HERV particles in phospholipids vesicles can mediate the generation of the autoimmunity18.
+The encapsulation of HERV particles in phospholipids vesicles can mediate the generation of HERV sequences important in metabolic syndrome-type 2 diabetes mellitus, CVA and CAD.
+Free radicals can also promote atherogenesis.18